Thank you for your message. We will contact you shortly.

-- Municipal bond prices sold off dramatically.
-New issue supply was $9 billion, with light fund flows of $38 million.
-This week’s new issue supply is expected to be $8.2 billion ($3.2 billion taxable).
+- Municipal bond yields also fell.
+New issue supply was $9.5 billion, with flows of $2.1 billion.
+This week’s new issue supply is expected to be light at $7.8 billion ($3.3 billion taxable).

-Unprecedented global fiscal stimulus will likely boost growth and support risk assets.
+Unprecedented global fiscal stimulus will boost consumption and growth this year.

-Record supply from investment grade corporates has been followed by issuance from high yield, middle market loans, broadly syndicated loan market and certain COVID-exposed names/sectors.
-We expect the pace of 2021 new issuance to moderate but remain elevated.
+Record supply of investment grade corporates has been followed by issuance from high yield, middle market loans, broadly syndicated loan market and certain COVID-exposed names/sectors.
 Taxable municipal supply continues to grow.

 We favor a risk-on stance, focused on credits with durable free cash flow and solid balance sheets across a wide range of sectors.
-Mid-quality rating segments remain most attractive.
-Essential service municipal credits with long-term credit themes remain intact.
+Mid-quality rating segments remain particularly attractive.
+Essential service municipal credits also look compelling.

-- Further complications with the COVID-19 vaccine rollout could spark a risk-off environment.
+- Further complications with the COVID-19 vaccine rollout.

 - Geopolitical flare-ups: China, Russia, Turkey, Iran.

 - Policymakers become cautious or run out of stimulus capacity.

 U.S. Treasury yields declined from their recent peaks, with the moves led by lower inflation rates, as oil prices retreated and technical dynamics became more supportive for fixed income markets.
 10-year yields ended the week -6 basis points (bps) lower, with the intermediate part of the curve rallying even more, as 5-year yields dropped -11 bps.
 Despite the rally, global economic data was strong, with March PMIs signaling an even faster pace of expansion.